reactioncommerce/reaction/packages/reaction-core/docs/installation.md

 mrt update
 meteor
 ```

+*Note: you may need to delete the smart.lock file the next time you pull the repo if you get conflicts from the udpated file*

 ##Deploying
 An example of a deployment with password to a [meteor.com hosted site](http://docs.meteor.com/#deploying) using config from settings/prod.json